antar/Jira-TicketSystem/README.md

 # M120-Jira-TicketSystem

 This application should represent a ticket system.
 Two types of roles can be assigned in the system.
 Admin and user roles.
 Admins can assign tickets.
 Members can enter tickets and enter comments.
+Projekt Live on: https://jira.wes.fm/

 ### Installation